 Stop smoking: Smoking can affect women very badly, even passive smoking gives a high chance of squamous cell mutation, which can lead to cervical cancer.

 HPV vaccination: Both males and females can take the dose of HPV vaccination to avoid infecting themselves and their partners.
 These vaccinations are given starting from teen ages.
 The vaccine for men and women vary, so you can consult your doctor about the right vaccination to go for.

-Are you suffering from abnormal vaginal discharges, bleeding between periods, pelvic discomfort or pain during sexual intercourse?
-For any questions, information or guidance related to cervical cancer, consult our specialty-trained, skilled gynecologists at Marina Del Rey Hospital.
+Are you suffering from abnormal vaginal discharges, bleeding between periods, pelvic discomfort, or pain during sexual intercourse?
+For any questions, information, or guidance related to cervical cancer, consult our specialty-trained, skilled gynecologists at Cedars-Sinai Marina del Rey Hospital.